 SIMI published its April 2026 bulletin on 1 May, and the headline figure is the kind that makes a market analyst sit up straight: 10,184 new passenger-car registrations, up 17% year-on-year.
 Year-to-date now stands at 75,074 cars, slightly ahead of full-year 2025's pace at this point.
-The growth is not evenly distributed across the engine table - and that is the more interesting story.
+The growth is not evenly distributed across the engine table, and that is the more interesting story.

 Battery-Electric Cars More Than Doubled

 The single most striking number in the SIMI release is the EV count.
 2,779 fully battery-electric cars were registered in April 2026, against 1,335 in April 2025.
-That is a +109.7% year-on-year jump in a single month, and it is not an artefact of a quiet base period - April is structurally the second-largest plate-change month after January and the data sample is large.
+That is a +109.7% year-on-year jump in a single month, and it is not an artefact of a quiet base period, April is structurally the second-largest plate-change month after January and the data sample is large.

 Year-to-date, Ireland has registered 16,779 new EVs across the first four months.
 That is up 48.5% on the same period in 2025, when the running total was 11,299.
 The yearly trajectory now points at an EV share well past 20% by full year, possibly higher if Q4 supply holds.